 Find answers to our most commonly asked questions about business and personal leasing.
-Can’t find the answer you’re looking for?
-Head to the bottom of the page to submit your question.

-Vehicle leasing is a long-term rental agreement that allows you or your company to use a car or van for a set period of time at a fixed monthly price.
+Vehicle leasing is a long-term rental agreement that allows you or your company to use a car or van for a set period at a fixed monthly price.
 It is an alternative, and often cheaper, funding solution to buying a new car or van with a bank loan or dealer finance.

 If you are applying for vehicle finance as a limited company, partnership, sole trader or LLP, you may be eligible for business leasing.